tomwrankmore/wb-front-end-task-tom-wrankmore/README.md

 - Make sure you are happy with the complete solution and it's done to the best of your ability
 - The app only needs to work on the latest version Chrome
 # wb-front-end-task-tom-wrankmore

+# My notes on my approach

+I used useEffect and fetch API to ensure the data would be fetched after first render.

+I knew I needed to combine all the data into one large array, then return a new array that included a revenue entry with the sum of 'sold' and 'unitPrice'.
+Then I needed to return another new array that combined any entries with the same name and combine their 'revenue' field.
+Then rendering the data was simple.

+The search was tricky at first because I was initially updating the original data, then got confused about how to use filteredData state if it's initial value was the 'data' state which would be empty before the fetch.
+I changed filteredData to have an empty array initially and get set at the same time as data.
+The handleChange function would always start with the full data set and then get populate the filteredData state.

+Finally added a useEffect to update the total when filteredData changed.

+I needed assistance in some of the array manipulation logic, primarily the combineProducts function and I employed the use of Github copilot to solve that issue, I knew what outcome the logic needed to create but I needed some refresher on how to get there.
+I sometimes just need to do overall refreshers on array methods that I don't use all the time.

+For accessibility I connected the label and input via htmlFor and added some placeholder text for the input.

+I had misread case insensitive as case sensitive, so my code failed the test based on the word 'pear' but I worked that one out by entering the word into the input and then re reading the instruction.
+I added toLowerCase() in the handleSearch and it became case insensitive and returned the correct total figure of 60,681.02 when value was 'pear'.